5 Tips & Considerations While Caring for Elderly Parents at Home

 A final aspect of caring for elderly parents at home is taking time to care for yourself.
 Dr. Wayne Jonas, MD, is cited stating: “Self-care is a multidimensional construct, encompassing the mind-body-spirit connection.
 How you eat, move, relax, and connect with others all play a major role in health and healing.
 And luckily, many activities enhance self-care, including nutrition counseling, therapeutic yoga, massage therapy, breathwork or meditation, and journaling.
 Sometimes the simplest activities, practiced daily, can make a big difference.
 Self-care is one of the most effective ways to help prevent and even treat chronic health conditions, including depressed mood, anxiety, pain, and chronic stress.”

 Often, family caregivers give all their time and energy to caring for their parent, and understandably so!
-However, if you are not taking care of your own needs and health, you will not be able to take care of your aging parent.
+However, if you are not taking care of your own needs and health, you will not be able to take care of your parent.
 While numerous studies have demonstrated the positive outcomes of caring for a family member, many studies have found negative physical and mental health effects of family caregiving.
 A few of the documented outcomes of caregiving are poor eating habits, lack of sleep, reduced exercise, and failure to address own medical concerns or illnesses.
 There is also an increased risk for use of alcohol, tobacco, and other drugs, as well as an increased risk of depression.
 Learn the 7 signs of caregiver stress so you can recognize the signs before they become more serious.

 For more helpful tips on how you can practice self-care, we recommend checking out this article, published by the Family Caregiver Alliance, on Self-Care and tips/tools for family caregivers.